sahabpardaz/spring-boot-rest-commons/doc/security.md

 As you see there are two arguments passed to the @EnableCustomSecurity:

-- authenticator: it introduces a class should be used for authentication.
 - applicationBasePathPattern: specifies the base path pattern under which security (authentication/authorization) is enabled.
 By default, we will enable security on all paths: "/**"
 - ignoredPaths: excludes some paths to be ignored from base path.
 By default, no path is excluded.